+35725368683

 Judicial recognition: Article 20

-The mother or the child can ask for recognition at the court.
+The mother or the child can ask for recognition in court.
 The process is called judicial recognition.

 Under Article 21, judicial recognition is possible even after the man has died.
 In such a case, the application is filed against the man’s heirs.